repetere/jsonx/manual/spec.md

   //Applied properties
-  useformregister:Boolean, // A flag to insert react hook form register on component (short hand for  thiscontext: { ref:['reactHookForm','register'] })
+  useformregister:Boolean, // A flag to insert react hook form register on component (short hand for  thiscontext: { ref:['reactHookForm','register'] }) useremoveprops:[String], // remove props from component, usually used with passprops useincludeprops:[String], // Applied Prop: includes only defined props, usually used with passprops }
-}
 ```